Probing defect densities at the edges and inside Josephson junctions of superconducting qubits: Results

 where $A_\text{S}$, and $l_\text{op}$ and $l_\text{cov}$ are the respective stray junction area, and length of the open and the covered stray junction edges.
 The respective defect densities per GHz and per unit area are denoted by \rhoa, \rhoo~ and \rhoc.
 For the effective width of the edge, we take $d\sim2\mathrm{nm}$ as discussed later.
 The values $\rhosj$ are obtained by subtracting from $\rhos$ (quoted in Tab.~\ref{tab:1}) the defect density inside of the small fixed-size junctions of reference qubits on the respective sample chip.
 The best-fitting values to Eq.~(\ref{eq:rhoSpec}) are

+\red{from which we deduce the relative share of defects at open and covered edges in large junctions to be on average $(0.3\pm9.1)\%$ and $(7.5\pm13.6)\%$, respectively.
+This, and the fact that only the fit value of \rhoa \, exceeds its fit uncertainty suggest that \rhosj~predominantly scales with the junction area, as similarly reported in previous works~\cite{Martinis:PRL:2005,Pappas2008,Osborn2012} on large-area Josephson junctions.
+We note that more data is required to estimate the share of junction-defects that reside at tunnel barrier edges ("edge-defects") of small junctions, as explained in more details in Supplementary Discussion I.}\\

-of which only the value of \rhoa \,exceeds its fit uncertainty.
-This suggests that \rhosj~scales with the junction area only, as illustrated in Fig.~\ref{fig:3}\,\textbf{a} where the orange line represents the linear fit (see further details in supplementary material~\ref{ss_defectdensities}).
+\red{The key contribution of the junction area to \rhosj~is further} illustrated in Fig.~\ref{fig:3}\,\textbf{a} where the orange line represents the linear fit \red{reported in Eq.~\eqref{eq:rhoFit}} (see further details in Supplementary Discussion I).
 The error bar $\rhonc\rhosj/(\rhosj+\rhosurf)$ is the spectral density of non-classified detected defects \rhonc~multiplied with the relative part of junction-defects.
 Assuming a tunnel barrier thickness of $2\,\nano\meter$, the slope of the linear fit indicates a junction-defect density of $\sim760\,\,\mathrm{(GHz\cdot\mu m^3)^{-1}}$.
 This value is confirmed by the data in Fig.~\ref{fig:3}\,\textbf{c}, where the volume density is calculated directly from the data points of Fig.~\ref{fig:3}\,\textbf{a} and the corresponding stray junction areas.
-As a note, in Fig.~\ref{fig:3}\,\textbf{b} we see that the spatial density of \emph{observable} defects in the small junction is significantly larger than in the stray junctions.
-This is expected due to the stronger electric field inside the small junction, which enables one to detect also defects having smaller dipole moments. \\
+As a note, in Fig.~\ref{fig:3}\,\textbf{b} we see that the spatial density of detectable defects in the small junction is significantly larger than in the stray junctions.
+This is expected due to the stronger electric field inside the small junction, which enables one to detect also defects having smaller \red{effective} dipole moments.\\

-As a note, we applied the fit of Eq.~\eqref{eq:rhoFit} to merged data from both chips, since we detected the same volume density of defects (see Fig~\ref{fig:3} \textbf{c}) in both junctions.
+As a note, we applied the fit of Eq.~\eqref{eq:rhoFit} to merged data from both chips, since we detected the same volume density of defects (see Fig~\ref{fig:3} \textbf{c}) in both junction \red{types}.
 This observation indicates that dielectric losses are comparable in Josephson junctions patterned using either the shadow~\cite{Niemeyer1976,Dolan1977,ManhattanJJ,lecocq2011} or the cross-junction~\cite{Steffen2005,Wu2017} techniques.\\